dhiltonp/pop/docs/source/book/problem.rst

 ==================

 The world of today presents many unique challenges.
-Gone are the days of the desktop application's dominance, the back-ends of the web run almost entirely on the modern incarnation of Unix, called Linux.
+Gone are the days of the desktop application's dominance, the back-ends of the web run almost entirely on the dominant, modern incarnation of Unix, called Linux.
 The current world only exists because of Open Source and free software.
 With a giant collection of free software to work with, it becomes viable to express new concepts and ideas with code in cost effective ways.

-Rather than seeing a revolution in software from new concepts like we saw in the 90s, the world of today is a combination of almost all of the innovations that the world has seen over the last 50 years.
+Rather than seeing a revolution in software from new concepts like we saw in the 1990s, the world of today is a combination of almost all of the innovations that the world has seen over the last 50 years.